niebert/icons4menu/README.md

 If you want to check out an [example repository on GitHub](), that uses the [Icons4Menu icons](https://niebert.github.io/hamburger_menu_app) in an AppLSAC analyze the subdirectory `img/` in [`hamburger_menu_app`](https://www.github.com/niebert/hamburger_menu_app).

 ## Add License Info File
 If you use the repository add this README.md file to the [WebApp](https://en.wikiversity.org/wiki/WebApps_with_LocalStorage_and_AppCache), so that users of your webbased application can identify the origine of the SVG icon.
+The repository incorporated SVG icons with two licenses:
+* Creative Commons `CC Zero` - https://creativecommons.org/publicdomain/zero/1.0/deed.en
+* Creative Commons `CC BY-SA 3.0`  - see https://creativecommons.org/licenses/by-sa/3.0/
+If we consider the `CC BY-SA 3.0` license provides the freedom to:
+* **Share** — copy and redistribute the material in any medium or format
+* **Adapt** — remix, transform, and build upon the material for any purpose, even commercially.
+These two freedoms are also provided for the license `CC Zero`.
+Furthermore for all `CC BY-SA 3.0` licensed icons an `attribution` and a `share alike` requirement is defined (see https://creativecommons.org/licenses/by-sa/3.0/):

+* **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+* **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

+The JQuery Mobile 1.4.5 icons of this repository do not require the attribution,  but it is recommended to provide attribution also for the [CC Zero](https://creativecommons.org/publicdomain/zero/1.0/deed.en) licensed icons.
+To distinguish  `CC Zero` the icons that need a `file attribution` for `CC BY-SA 3.0` have the prefix in the filename `fa-`.